 LADY KITT & LOUISE BROWN

-will both; offer existing resources from, and, develop new resources for, The ‘Social Practice First Aid Kit’.
-Each interaction will end with a “prescription” where Kitt & Lou will suggest resources (physical, digital, imagined, emotional) which may be useful.
+Provided a drop in & walk-about introduction to the ‘Social Practice 1st Aid Kit’ followed by a short “surgery” which offered existing resources from, and, developed new resources for, The ‘Social Practice First Aid Kit’.
+Each interaction ended with a “prescription” where Kitt & Lou will suggest resources (physical, digital, imagined, emotional) which may be useful.

-A regular artist at Venture Arts studios, Leslie will document and depict proceedings at Social Works? : Live through live observational drawings.
+A regular artist at Venture Arts studios, Leslie documented and depicted proceedings at Social Works? : Live through live observational drawings.

 Artist, and Director of Cardiff-based Gentle/Radical.
-Through documented reflections, critical musings and provocations, for Social Works?: Live she’ll be generating a text that responds to the activities of the day, inviting us to think about how our readings of power might inform our social practice work, personally, politically, institutionally.
+Rabab documented reflections, critical musings and provocations, for Social Works?: Live.
+Rabab will be generating a text that responds to the activities of the day, inviting us to think about how our readings of power might inform our social practice work, personally, politically, institutionally.